STEVE INSKEEP, HOST:

 MONTAGNE: Well, when we hear these stories about Alexis, there are people who will be listening and wondering how a man with this record of mental problems was allowed to buy a gun.

 SHAPIRO: The attorney for a Virginia gun store and shooting range, one that's not far from Washington, told NPR that Alexis was there on Sunday - the day before the shootings.
 He rented a rifle, which he used at the practice range.
 And then he bought a Remington 870 shotgun and about 24 shells.
-[POST-BROADCAST CORRECTION: A lawyer for Aaron Alexis told NPR that Alexis bought the gun on Sunday.
-However, Alexis actually bought the gun on Saturday.]
+[POST-BROADCAST CORRECTION: The attorney who said Alexis bought the gun on Sunday was mistaken.
+Alexis bought the gun on Saturday.]

 He went through the FBI and the state background check so even with these problems that he had, the gunman legally bought his weapon.